-We explore new jobs, homes and partners as possibilities -- it's one of my favorite ways to use tarot because I don't believe that our destinies are fixed and I like for the people I work with to determine that they are radical free agents with the ability to experiment with futures before we physically seek them out.
+If you've had a longer session with me, chances are we've played with Possible Destinies, where we lay out cards for several options, exploring new jobs, homes and partners as possibilities.
+It's one of my favorite ways to use Tarot because I don't believe our destinies are fixed.
+I like for the people I work with to think of themselves as radical free agents where they get to choose their basis for reality.

-When you whole heartedly believe that there is more than one path for you to explore, be it in your career, relationships, artistic or spiritual pursuits, that's when life really starts to look like one big adventure game, and you get to choose your path, your character and the obstacles you may face to reach your goal.
+When you whole heartedly believe that there is more than one path for you to explore, be it in your career, relationships, artistic or spiritual pursuits, that's when life really starts to look like one big adventure game, and you get to choose your path, your character and the obstacles you may face to reach a goal.

-These are loosely based on the Kabbalah, an esoteric system found in Judaism and Hermeticism and Tarot Birth Cards.
+I wanted a stable format for Tarot so I created Tarot Game Boards.
+These are loosely based on the Kabbalah, an esoteric system found in Judaism, Hermeticism and Tarot Birth Card Theory.

 Archetypes exist as framework for storytelling, self-reflection and conversation.
 They are not prescriptions.